interactive-tools/beuth_mme_demo/README.md

 The backend app assumes that you have a working MongoDB installation on your machine which is running on `localhost` using the MongoDB default port `27018`.

-The frontend app was made with [YEOMAN](http://yeoman.io/) and requires at least `grunt` as a preview server.
+The frontend app was made with [YEOMAN](http://yeoman.io/) and requires at least `bower`and `grunt` for dependency management and as a preview server.

 ### Backend ###